kenneth-khc/Inception/USER_DOC.md

 ### Locate and manage credentials
 Credentials will be stored under secrets/ and parsed by the containers on runtime.
-Currently, you can only look into the `docker-compose.yml` file to know what secret files are expected.
+Example files are provided to show the expected credentials.

 ### Check that the services are running correctly
 To check running containers, use `docker ps`